This post was updated on Sep 5, 2023

 - Seek some thrills

 Try to introduce some excitement to your relationship by going on adventures together.
+Focus on where you can bring novelty and freshness outside of the sex life.

 - Learn the language of love

 All individuals have preferences in the way they like to be loved.
 Some enjoy acts of service, others physical contacts, while some like words of affirmation.
 Try to translate your feelings into your partner’s language.
+Plan a date night that incorporates both of your love languages.

 - Be independent